-This is a stubb of Boquete Property For Sale sharing my favorite pictures of the home we designed and built.
+This is a stubb of Boquete Private Mountain Retreat for Sale sharing my favorite pictures of the home we designed and built.
 I know this page takes a while to load so only folks who are really intersted in the property will wait … but if you are interested, it will be worth the wait!

 OK we got a little carried away with the porch, but this is Panama and the perfect climate, so we spend a lot of time on the porch!

 The porch is the place to see the fantastic sunsets over Volcan Baru.